The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 2002

-In 2002, Feldhaus was even honored for ecological and cost -saving production technology with the promotional award of the German Federal Environmental Foundation.
+In 2002, Feldhaus was even honored with the German Federal Environmental Foundation's award for its ecological and cost-saving production technology.

-2007 - Feldhaus becomes the market leader in the " Thin Brick " area.
+2007 - Feldhaus becomes market leader in the field of “ thin brick ”.

-The era of the fourth and fifth generation Bernhard Joseph (*1938) and Nicola Feldhaus (*1973)
+The era of the fourth and fifth generations: Bernhard Joseph (*1938) and Nicola Feldhaus (*1973)

 2010

-For strategic reasons, the entire production of all clinkers was centralized and the location in Werther was abandoned.
-For this purpose, the entire stove control in Brickwork was modernized.
+For strategic reasons, the entire production of all clinker bricks was centralized and the Werther site was closed.
+In return, the entire kiln control system at Brickwork was modernized.

-Production techniques have been further developed and refined.
-So it was obvious that the infrastructure on the company premises constantly changed.
-With the purchase of Laerer Straße to Remseder Straße from the municipality, the site was able to continue to grow.
-A space expansion for all clinker products was created in 2014 and a new attractive factory access with a calibrated truck scales was also required.
-This was followed by the relocation of the rain retention basin and deep well holes for a new operational water supply.
-Initial and demolition work already announced the emergence of the visitor center.
+Production techniques were continuously developed and refined.
+It was therefore natural that the infrastructure on the company premises also constantly evolved.
+The purchase of the connecting road from Laerer Straße to Remseder Straße from the municipality allowed the site to expand further.
+An extension for all brick products was built in 2014, and a new, attractive factory entrance with a calibrated truck scale was also required.
+This was followed by the relocation of the stormwater retention basin and the drilling of deep wells for a new on-site water supply.
+Initial earthworks and demolition work already hinted at the construction of the visitor center.

-With the development of the Feldhaus configurator for digital object planning, the digital age also breaks down in sales.
+With the development of the Feldhaus configurator for digital building planning, the digital age is also dawning in sales.

 Impressions